hank-der-hafenarbeiter/imperative-rs/imperative/README.md

-#imperative
+# imperative-rs

 This crate provides a `trait`-definition, error types and a procedural macro to automatically derive instruction sets from `enum`.

-The `imperative::InstructionSet`-trait consists of two functions.
+The `imperative_rs::InstructionSet`-trait consists of two functions.
 `fn InstructionSet::encode(&self, buf:&mut [u8]) -> Result<usize, EncodeError>` encodes instructions
  (i.e. `enum`-variants) into opcodes (i.e. `&[u8]`) returning the number of bytes writte.
 `fn decode(mem:&[u8]) -> Result<(usize, Self), DecodeError>` decodes an instruction from a `&[u8]` and